Yangyi-Chen/Multimodal-AND-Large-Language-Models/README.md

 - **VL-CheckList: Evaluating Pre-trained Vision-Language Models with Objects, Attributes and Relations;** Tiancheng Zhao et al
 - **WHEN AND WHY VISION-LANGUAGE MODELS BEHAVE LIKE BAGS-OF-WORDS, AND WHAT TO DO ABOUT IT?;** Mert Yuksekgonul et al
 - **GRIT: General Robust Image Task Benchmark;** Tanmay Gupta et al
-- **From Recognition to Cognition: Visual Commonsense Reasoning;** Rowan Zellers et al; Benchmark dataset, requiring models to go beyond the recognition level to cognition.
-Need to reason about a still image and give rationales.
 - **MULTIMODALQA: COMPLEX QUESTION ANSWERING OVER TEXT, TABLES AND IMAGES;** Alon Talmor et al
 - **Test of Time: Instilling Video-Language Models with a Sense of Time;** Piyush Bagad et al

 ## Dataset
 - **Visual Entailment: A Novel Task for Fine-Grained Image Understanding;** Ning Xie et al; Visual entailment task.
 SNLI-VE.
-- **Making the V in VQA Matter: Elevating the Role of Image Understanding in Visual Question Answering;** Yash Goyal et al; VQA-V2.
-- **From Recognition to Cognition: Visual Commonsense Reasoning;** Rowan Zellers et al; VCR.
 - **A Corpus for Reasoning About Natural Language Grounded in Photographs;** Alane Suhr et al; NLVR2.
 - **VLUE: A Multi-Task Benchmark for Evaluating Vision-Language Models;** Wangchunshu Zhou et al; VLUE.
 - **Conceptual Captions: A Cleaned, Hypernymed, Image Alt-text Dataset For Automatic Image Captioning;** Piyush Sharma et al